SQL INPUT

 insertOne() / insertMany()

-Single-row INSERT becomes insertOne().
-Multi-row INSERT becomes insertMany().
+A single-row INSERT becomes insertOne(); a multi-row INSERT becomes insertMany().
 Column names become document field names.

 INSERT INTO users (name, age) VALUES ('Alice', 30) db.users.insertOne({ name: "Alice", age: 30 })